lep13/EEG-SIGNAL-ANALYSIS-USING-MACHINE-LEARNING/README.md

 Using Machine Learning on Jupyter notebook and Python Programming language for EEG analysis.

 3. Modules used:
-o Matplotlib for plotting graphs o NumPy for handling data o Pandas for extracting and handling files o MNE for extracting data sheet
+Matplotlib for plotting graphs
+NumPy for handling data
+Pandas for extracting and handling files
+MNE for extracting data sheet

 # WORKING:
 ![image](https://user-images.githubusercontent.com/126688687/229298658-4867c267-9679-4605-b7b2-b8235e5bc66b.png)